anne-gert/favorite-links/README.md

 Generic project to manage favorite URLs in a start-page like fashion.

-The favorites.html uses a JavaScript file to specify the URLs in a text-like manner.
-See the comments in favorites.html on the syntax of that file.
+The favorites.html uses a text file to specify the URLs.
+See [syntax.html](syntax.html) for a definition of the syntax for links.

 The page favorites.html can be accessed directly (i.e. hosted by GitHub) by https://html-preview.github.io/?url=https://github.com/anne-gert/favorite-links/master/favorites.html